Earthquake shakes Iceland volcano, still no ash

 A cloud of abrasive ash from the Eyjafjallajokull volcano, in a different region of Iceland, closed much of Europe's air space for six days, stranding tens of thousands of passengers, after an eruption under the ice cap.

-The ash warning level for aviation related to the current fissure eruptions remained at orange, the second-highest level on a five-colour scale, after several brief hikes to the top red in recent weeks.
+The ash warning level for aviation related to the current fissure eruptions remained at orange, the second-highest level on a five-color scale, after several brief hikes to the top red in recent weeks.

 (Reporting by Robert Robertsson; writing by Niklas Pollard; Editing by Alison Williams)